Iridescent: A Framework Enabling Online System Implementation Specialization: Evaluation

 \section{Evaluation}

-In this section, we evaluate how well \sys improves performance of systems by enabling online specializations.
-We showcase how we can use online specialization with \sys for three use-cases: (i) enabling compile-time optimizations at runtime; (ii) enabling incremental specializations at runtime; (iii) design exploration at runtime.
+In this section, we evaluate how much \sys improves performance of systems by enabling online specializations.
+We show how we can use online specialization with \sys for three use-cases: (i) enabling compile-time optimizations at runtime; (ii) enabling incremental specializations at runtime; (iii) design exploration at runtime.
 We answer the following questions: